edwingeng/wuid/README.md

 # Overview
-- WUID is a globally unique number generator.
+- WUID is a universal unique identifier generator.
-- It is much faster than UUID.
-Each instance can even generate 100M unique numbers in a single second.
+- It is much faster than traditional UUID.
+Each WUID instance can even generate 100M unique identifiers in a single second.
 - In the nutshell, WUID generates 64-bit integers in sequence.
 The high 28 bits are loaded from a data store.
 By now, Redis, MySQL and MongoDB are supported.
 - The uniqueness is guaranteed as long as all WUID instances share a same data store or each of them has a different section ID.
 - WUID automatically renews the high 28 bits when the low 36 bits are about to run out.